France and the United Nations: French Candidature for the Human Rights Council 2021-2023

 France and the United Nations share a long-standing commitment to universal human rights.
 The Human Rights Council (UNHRC) is a body within the UN made up of 47 states which are responsible for advocating and defending human rights throughout the world.
 The 47 member states are elected for three-year terms by the UN General Assembly and seats are distributed based on equitable geographical distribution.
 Since the UNHRC was founded in 2006, France has been a member three times (2006-2008, 2009-2011, 2014–2016) and plays an active role in UNHCR missions even when it is not a member.
 France is determined to promote humanist diplomacy in response to new 21st century threats and violations it sees to universal human rights.
-As such, on the 22nd of February 2020, France Diplomacy announced its candidacy to the Human Rights Council for the 2021-2023 term on Twitter.
-Four days later, on the 26th of February, Mr. Jean-Yves Le Drian, the French Minister for Europe and Foreign Affairs, presented France’s candidacy for the council at the opening of its 43rd session in Geneva:“Institutions and the very principle of multilateralism are exposed to unprecedented attempts at destabilization.
+As such, on 22 February 2020, France Diplomacy announced its candidacy to the Human Rights Council for the 2021-2023 term on Twitter.
+Four days later, on 26 February, Mr. Jean-Yves Le Drian, the French Minister for Europe and Foreign Affairs, presented France’s candidacy for the council at the opening of its 43rd session in Geneva:“Institutions and the very principle of multilateralism are exposed to unprecedented attempts at destabilization.
 France won’t resign itself to seeing fundamental rights flouted, democracy weakened, or multilateralism dismantled.
 On the contrary, we’ll continue to defend human rights by every means and in every forum where our voice can be heard.
 This is why France is putting forward its candidacy for the Human Rights Council for the 2021-2023 term." ~ Mr. Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.France’s 2021-2023 candidacy has three key priorities to guide its actions which fall in line with UN values: